dimikot/ent-framework/gitbook/getting-started/ent-api-select-by-expression.md

 );
 ```

-Despite the last optional parameter is an untyped object, it's in fact accepts the following structure:
+Despite the last optional parameter is an untyped object, it in fact accepts the following structure:

 ```typescript
 type SelectInputCustom ={